 NSW has reported two new cases of locally transmitted COVID-19 in the 24 hours to 8pm last night.

-Ten cases were also reported in overseas travellers in hotel quarantine, bringing the total number of cases in NSW to 4,209.
+Three cases in overseas travellers in hotel quarantine were also diagnosed, bringing the total number of cases in NSW to 4,158.

-NSW Health is treating 77 COVID-19 cases, with one patient in intensive care, who does not require ventilation.
-Ninety per cent of cases being treated by NSW Health are in non-acute, out-of-hospital care.
+NSW Health is treating 64 COVID-19 cases, with one patient in intensive care.
+This patient does not require ventilation.
+Ninety-four per cent of cases being treated by NSW Health are in non-acute, out-of-hospital care.

 There are more than 300 COVID-19 testing locations across NSW.
 To find your nearest clinic visit COVID-19 testing clinics or contact your GP.

 COVID-19 is still likely circulating in the community and we must all be vigilant.
 To help stop the spread of COVID-19:

 Counts reported for a particular day may vary over time with ongoing enhanced surveillance activities.